 How to get there: Postcode PA23 8QU.
 If you drive there you’ll find a free car park at the gardens which are located seven miles north of Dunoon, just off the A815.
 Alternatively, you can take one of the buses operated by West Coast Motors which runs to the garden from Dunoon.
 The bus ride takes approximately 20 minutes.

-The gardens are absolutely enormous and cover over 120 acres of land so there’s more than enough to occupy families for an entire day, although unlike the other forests mentioned, Benmore Botanics has an entrance fee to get in.
+The gardens are absolutely enormous and cover upwards of 120 acres so there are enough things to see to occupy families for an entire day, although unlike the other forests mentioned below, Benmore Botanics has an entrance fee to get in.
 See the Benmore Botanics website for details.

-Highlights include a Victorian cliff fernery, an avenue of towering redwoods, hilltop views of the surrounding forest and a tranquil pond.
+Highlights include a Victorian cliff fernery, an avenue of towering redwoods, hilltop views of the surrounding forest, and a very pretty landscaped pond.
 The paths are mostly tarmacked with some gravel and rough woodland sections, but all paths are in good condition and are easy to walk on.

 How to get there: Postcode PA27 8DJ.
 There’s a regular bus service from Dunoon which passes the entrance to the forest or you can drive there by following the A815 from Strachur.

 Facilities: Car parking.
 Toilets.
 Picnic area.
 The Glenbranter forest office can be found near the car park which has toilets and maps if you want to venture deeper into the area.
 There’s also a hide where you can watch the forest’s wildlife.

 Highlights: Located in one of the prettiest regions of Scotland, Glenbranter is full of waymarked trails that crisscross the surrounding forests.